wildhart/meteor.jobs/README.md

 	startupDelay: Number,             // (milliseconds) specify how long after server startup the package should start running
 	setServerId: String || Function,  // determine how to set the serverId - see below. (default = random string)
 	log: Boolean || Function,         // determine if/how to log the package outputs (defalt = console.log)
+	autoStart: Boolean,               // specify if all job queues should start automatically on first launch (default = true)...
+	                                  //  ... after server relaunch the list of paused queues is restored from the database.
 })
 ```
 `setServerId` - In a **multi-server deployment**, jobs are only executed on one server.
 Each server should have a unique ID so that it knows if it is control of the job queue or not.
 You can provide a function which returns a serverId from somewhere, or provide a static string (e.g. from an environment variable).
 In a **single-server deployment** set this to a static string so that the server knows that it is always in control.